Live, from your school, Capital E presents Story Studio LIVE!

-This unique touring show is an analogue and digital mashup, as old-school sound effects and classic radio meet innovative performance and digital technology.
-The studio will cross ‘live’ by video to the young writers as they describe their inspiration, the writing process, and provide live direction of where the story will go…
+This unique touring performance is an analogue and digital mashup, as old-school sound effects and classic radio meet innovative performance and digital technology.
+The studio will cross ‘live’ by video to the young writers as they describe their inspiration, the writing process, and provide direction of where the story will go…

 Stay tuned!
 This performance links to the New Zealand Curriculum through Drama and English.

 Capital E is an established provider of performing arts experiences for children and young people.
 Story Studio LIVE showcases the voices and imagination of young people, inspiring the next generation of writers, actors, and creative thinkers.

 - A 60 minute professional performance experience at your school that showcases stories written by young people!

 - An immersive, interactive performance created by children and young people, presented by professional actors and musicians.

 - An activity booklet for students to ignite their creative process in writing their own radio play.